ravi9/openvino-wiki/GoogleSummerOfCode.md

 ### 3. Add support of Apple M1 to OpenVINO using BNNS library

 **Short description:**
-OpenVINO is an open source product consisting of a set of tools and C++ runtime libraries which allows to perform inference on different hardware including Intel accelerators such as CPU, GPU, GNA, MYRIAD, ARM CPU, NVIDIA GPU, in a unified manner - write an application once using OpenVINO Runtime API and deploy on different OSes / hardware.
-Goal of this GSOC project is to introduce native support for Apple platforms (M1 and forward) by leveraging AI accelerators via BNNS library based plugin for OpenVINO.
-The work supposes implementation of the plugin with all details: identify matching between OpenVINO operations and BNNS layers, adding graph transformations to convert between them, creation of BNNS graph, construction of optimal inference pipeline to execute the BNNS graph of operations and take care of memory management.
+OpenVINO is an open-source product consisting of a set of tools and C++ runtime libraries which allows to perform inference on different hardware including Intel accelerators such as CPU, GPU, GNA, MYRIAD, ARM CPU, NVIDIA GPU, in a unified manner - write an application once using OpenVINO Runtime API and deploy on different OSes/hardware.
+The goal of this GSOC project is to introduce native support for Apple platforms (M1 and forward) by leveraging AI accelerators via the BNNS library-based plugin for OpenVINO.
+The work supposes the implementation of the plugin with all details: identify matching between OpenVINO operations and BNNS layers, adding graph transformations to convert between them, creation of BNNS graph, construction of optimal inference pipeline to execute the BNNS graph of operations, and take care of memory management.

 **Expected outcomes:**
 Minimal working OpenVINO plugin which is able to perform inference via BNNS backend to offload heavy operations to Apple M1 accelerator, the plugin should demonstrate performance comparable to direct usage of Apple software, provide accurate results, have scalable architecture.

 **Skills required/preferred:**
-C++, objective-c / swift, interaction of C++ and objective-c / swift, system programming, deep learning frameworks, graph optimizations, multi-threading programming, gtest, cross platform make
+C++, objective-c/swift, the interaction of C++ and objective-c/swift, system programming, deep learning frameworks, graph optimizations, multi-threading programming, gtest, cross-platform make

 **Mentors:**
 Ilya Lavrenov